boazbk/crypto/lec_16_FHE_part2.md

 4. **Shallow decryption circuit:** To plug this scheme into the bootstrapping theorem we will need to show that its decryption algorithm (or more accurately, the function in the statement of the bootstrapping theorem)  can be evaluated in depth $polylog(n)$ (independently of $q$), and that moreover, the noise grows slowly enough that our scheme is homomorphic with respect to such circuits.

-Once we obtain 1-4 above, we have proven the existence of a fully homomorphic encryption scheme.
+Once we obtain 1-4 above, we can plug FHEENC into the Bootstrapping Theorem ([bootstrapthm](){.ref}) and thus complete the proof of existence of a fully homomorphic encryption scheme.
 We now address those points one by one.

 ### Correctness